darija-open-dataset/dataset/README.md

 - In every row, always start with the most used form (in your opinion of course) of the word in question

 - For future use of this dataset to train deep neural networks, try to reserve each row to similar variations of the same word.
-For instance, "sou9" and "marchi" both translate to "market", yet it's better to separate them into two different rows :
+For instance, "sou9" and "marchi" both translate to "market", yet it's better to separate them into two different rows:

 > "sou9","souk","souq","market"

 > "marchi","","","market"

-- We usually reserve the last column in the `verbs` file to imperatives "fi3l amr", unless it's the same as the first column

-> "ghnna","ghenna","ghanna","ighanni","ighenni","ghenni","sing"

-> "z3m","z3em","z3am","iz3em","iz3m","","dare"

-- We usually reserve the first column in the `verbs` file to the past tense, then add few variations in past and present tenses, and finally translate to the basic form (or root) of the english verb
+- `verbs_1.csv`: The darija translation is reserved to the past tense of the third pronoun "he", whereas the other pronouns and tenses are handled in separate files.
+The English translation present the basic form (or root) of the English verb.

+> "ghnna","ghenna","ghanna","","","","sing"

+- `male_female_plural.csv`: If it does exist, female-plural translation column is for nouns.
+Regarding adjectives female-plural = female.